 Moving forward on the powerful conclusions of the VALS research, and fuelled by powerful investors, are psychometric companies like Cambridge Analytica in the U.S., a subsidiary of a U.K.-based firm called Strategic Communication Laboratories (SCL).

-Such firms are active in psychographic modeling, and they put together detailed psychological profiles that help tailor the most persuasive possible message, acting on a target’s (perhaps an individual voter, perhaps a social group) digitally documented characteristics.
+Such firms are active in psychographic modeling, and they put together detailed psychological profiles, based on social media content among other sources, that help tailor the most persuasive possible message, acting on a target’s (perhaps an individual voter, perhaps a social group) digitally documented characteristics.
 Basic consumer profiling often analyzes about a dozen so-called touchpoints or psychometric data categories; more sophisticated behavioural microtargeting can involve profiles with several thousand data points.

 And, coming full circle back to Canada, there’s AggregateIQ.